 As a closing thought, I’d just like to mention that younger generations use their phone for almost everything: communicating, watching Youtube, listening to music, social networking, games, and reading.
 This generation and the next will be reading on their phones and if authors want to stay connected, they should start publishing on these Apps now.

-Don’t stop making paperbacks and ebooks; branch out and do all of it.
+Don’t stop making paperbacks and ebooks; branch out and do it all.
 Create an account for one or two of these platforms, give them a try, and start building a larger readership.

 You can check out my account on Tapas HERE.